7 Factors That Affect Car Insurance Rates

 3. How Much You Drive

 When you apply for an auto policy, you’ll be asked how many miles you drive on average.
 How much you drive can affect your car insurance rate.
-This is because statistics show the more miles you’re on the road, the higher your chances of being in a car accident.
+This is because statistics show that the more you drive, the higher your chances of being in a car accident are.

 4. Your Driving Record